rednafi/rednafi.com/content/misc/direnv.md

 ```

 You can do a lot more with the idea, but going overboard with environment variables can be
 risky.
-You don’t want to accidentally load something into the environment you didn't intend
+You don't want to accidentally load something into the environment you didn't intend
 to.
 Keeping it simple with sane defaults is the way to go.

-Like Hynek, I’ve adopted `uv`[^4] in my Python workflow, and now my default `.envrc` has
+Like Hynek, I've adopted `uv`[^4] in my Python workflow, and now my default `.envrc` has
 these two commands:

 ```sh